 Developers across teams accessing event-streams via their own APIs of choice.

 Centralized authorization & authentication of all non-Kafka clients.

 Respond to the real-world in real-time.
 Power all of your apps and services with event-streams.

 Interface REST apps and services to event-streams with app specific API declarations, enabling them as first-class participants inside an event-driven architecture.
 Achieve a CQRS event-sourcing design pattern with minimal effort.

 Expose event-streams to external partners, securely and at scale.
-Why build everything in realtime at scale internally, but only provide a non-scalable synchronous HTTP interface to the outside world?
+Go beyond a synchronous HTTP interface for your partner integration strategy.